simon-frankau/speedball2-sound-player/README.md

  * 0x36: Teletype noise for printing characters (Sequence 19)
  * 0x37: Teletype noise to spaces (Sequence 20)

-TODO: Validity of sounds in game mode.
+All the other sounds are valid in game mode.

 ## Other notes